Sen.'s staff gets an earful about available, affordable housing

 Participants also discussed the side effects of a lack of available housing.
 It prevents businesses from expanding, since many workers don’t want long commutes or lack transportation altogether.
 If families leave the area, school districts may lose funding due to decreased enrollment.
 People facing domestic violence may stay in unsafe situations because they can’t afford to move out.

-These concerns echoed what Smith’s staffers had heard across the area — Rice County isn’t alone in these struggles, they said.
+These concerns echoed what Smith’s staffers had heard across the area, they said.
 Participants called for collaboration between city, state and the federal government, along with local nonprofits, shelters and landlords, to seek solutions.

 “These are serious and complicated issues that keep people from living where they want to,” said Larson.